When is it Illegal for Landlords To Raise Rent?

 A landlord intentionally raises the rent for families with children but leaves the rent for tenants without children unchanged.
 This is an unlawful rent increase that discriminates against certain tenants due to their familial status.

-Landlords should also be familiar with state and city laws regarding housing discrimination, which may protect additional groups of people from unfair rent increases.
-For example, many states prohibit discrimination due to age so it would be illegal for landlords to impose higher rent increases on college students.
+State and city laws regarding housing discrimination may protect additional groups of people from unfair rent increases by landlords.
+For example, landlords can’t impose higher rent increases on college students in states which prohibit age-related discrimination.

 When is a Rent Increase Considered Retaliation?

-Retaliatory rent increases occur when landlords raise the rent in response to an allowed action a tenant takes, like filing a complaint with the authorities about a lack of hot running water.
-In the 7 states without retaliation laws, landlords can increase rent in response to any tenant actions (as long as the landlord follows other rent increase requirements, such as waiting for the end of the lease term).
+A rent increase is retaliation when it is in response to a protect action a tenant takes, like filing a complaint with the authorities about a lack of hot running water.
+In the few states without retaliation laws, landlords can increase rent in response to any tenant actions (as long as the landlord follows other rent increase laws, such as waiting for the end of the lease term).

 • Filing a complaint with the appropriate agency regarding the property’s health and safety